mas9612/mdslide.vim/README.md

 mdslide.vim is a plugin to create Web slide with Markdown and reveal.js.

-To use mdslide.vim, you need to compile Vim with Python3.
+To use mdslide.vim, you need to install Python3 to your computer and add it to `$PATH` .

 ## TODO